netdata/learn/docs/cloud/visualize/overview.md

 ## Definition bar

-Each composite chart has a definition bar to provide information about the:
+Each composite chart has a definition bar to provide information about the following:
 * grouping option
 * aggregate function to be applied in case multiple data sources exist
 * instances